lzukw/LitecAVRTools/LitecAVRTools/doc/Usart_module.md

 (USART0, USART1, USART2 and USART3).

-To use the USART-module of the LitecAVRTools-Library, add the files "Usart.h" and "Usart.cpp" to your project, and #include "Usart.h".
+To use the USART-module of the LitecAVRTools-Library, add the files "GpioPinMacros.h" "Usart.h" and "Usart.cpp" to your project, and `#include "Usart.h"`.

 There is only an object-oriented interface.